 A Java program that directly calls into sun.* packages is not guaranteed to work on all Java-compatible platforms.
 In fact, such a program is not guaranteed to work even in future versions on the same platform.

 Each company that implements the Java platform will do so in their own private way.
-The classes in sun.* are present in the SDK to support the Sun implementation of the Java platform: the sun.* classes are what make the Java platform classes work "under the covers" for the Sun Java 2 SDK.
+The classes in sun.* are present in the JDK to support Oracle's implementation of the Java platform: the sun.* classes are what make the Java platform classes work "under the covers" for Oracle's JDK.
 These classes will not in general be present on another vendor's Java platform.
 If your Java program asks for a class "sun.package.Foo" by name, it may fail with ClassNotFoundError, and you will have lost a major advantage of developing in Java.

-In general, writing java programs that rely on sun.* is risky: they are not portable, and are not supported.
+In general, writing java programs that rely on sun.* is risky: those classes are not portable, and are not supported.

 Copyright © 1996, 2012, Oracle and/or its affiliates.
 All rights reserved.